danbev/learning-ai/notes/ggml.md

     return &galloc->hash_values[i];
 }
 ```
+Notice that the above will insert the tensor into the hash set if it is not
+already in it, and it will then use the index of the hash set entry to return
+the corresponding hash node from the hash values array.

 ```c
 static size_t ggml_hash_find_or_insert(struct ggml_hash_set * hash_set, struct ggml_tensor * key) {
     size_t h = ggml_hash(key) % hash_set->size;